 Consumers are expressing increasing concern over the protection of the environment as well as sustainable development.
 The industries where TC Transcontinental operates (packaging, printing, and publishing), notably use large quantities of resources (paper and plastics) for their day-to-day operations.
-We recognize the critical nature of sustainability and have always taken steps to promote and incorporate sustainable development in our operations by mobilizing stakeholders and supporting innovation.
-We also commit to reporting regularly on our sustainability performance and encourage suppliers to adopt practices consistent with our policies and objectives.
+We recognize that sustainability is important for many stakeholders, most notably our customers.
+We regularly report on our sustainability performance through our annual Corporate Social Responsibility Report and our CDP disclosure.

-During the 2023 fiscal year, we were named for the 20th year as one of Canada's 50 best corporate citizens, as determined by Corporate Knights.
+During the 2024 fiscal year, we were named for the 21st year as one of Canada's 50 best corporate citizens, as determined by Corporate Knights.
 This ranking is established by measuring a broad range of environmental, social and governance indicators.
-For a number of years, we have tracked our fuel and electricity use and have calculated the associated greenhouse gas emissions, reporting our results to the Carbon Disclosure Project ("CDP") since 2006.
-In 2023, TC Transcontinental also reported to the CDP on forest risk commodities.

 To emphasize our commitment as a good corporate citizen, in 2020 we joined the United Nations Global Compact, a voluntary initiative through which signatory companies commit to aligning their approach to social responsibility with universal principles relating to human rights, labour standards and environmental protection.
-In June 2023, we tabled our 2022 Corporate Social Responsibility Report, which presents headway made as per the main objectives identified in 2025 Corporate Social Responsibility Plan named Building our Future.
-This plan focuses on five major themes that will guide the Corporation's actions: greener growth, an inclusive and safe environment, innovation and sustainable products, community involvement, and responsible governance and business practices.
-Our 2022 Corporate Social Responsibility Progress Report, and our 2025 Corporate Social Responsibility Plan are available on the Corporation's website (www.tc.tc).
+In June 2024, we tabled our 2023 Corporate Social Responsibility Report, which presents headway made on most of our CSR targets.
+Obtaining the validation by SBTi of our near-term GHG reduction science-based targets in October 2024 is a milestone worthy of note.
+Our targets are organized across five major themes that will guide the Corporation's actions: greener growth, an inclusive and safe environment, innovation and sustainable products, community involvement, andresponsible governance and business practices.

+Our 2023 Corporate Social Responsibility Report is available on the Corporation's website (www.tc.tc).